 In this recipe, I used skinless chicken breast from Nutriplus Lacto.
 It's good if you can get chicken breast with skin on, otherwise don't bother as you can always up your daily fat intake by having a cup of bulletproof coffee after the meal.

-The original Thai Basil Chicken (Pad Gaprao) called for long beans, oyster sauce, dark soya sauce and sugar which are omitted here.
-You may add these ingredients and use Lakanto sweetener to replace the sugar if you are on a low carb diet.
+The original Thai Basil Chicken (Pad Gaprao) called for long beans, oyster sauce, dark soya sauce and sugar.
+While there ingredients are not allowed on a ketogenic diet, they are okay if you are on a low carb diet.
+Having said that, I would encourage you to simply replace the sugar with Lakanto sweetener.
 This popular Thai street food is commonly served with fried egg and rice, hence the chicken coarsely ground.
 You may add one fried egg if you are on a high protein diet.

 400g chicken breast (cut into strips)